 Our pets have started to live longer healthier lives through preventative medicine such as regular vet visits, vaccines, proper diet and brushing our pets teeth.

 When preforming dental oral hygiene at home it is important to start young before tartar has had the chance to adhere to the teeth.
+Ask our staff and vet to teach you how to introduce brushing into your pets routeen.
 Brushing will remove plaque but not tartar.
-So if your pets teeth have tartar, it is necessary for your veterinarian to remove it and polish the teeth and after continue with routine brushing and any other recommendations by the Dr.
+So if your pets teeth have tartar, it is necessary for your veterinarian to remove it and polish the teeth and after continue with routine brushing and any other recommendations by the Vet.